 Providers must store vaccines at the appropriate temperatures.
-The temperature range for refrigerated vaccines is 35-46°F. Freezer vaccine must be kept at 5°F or below.
+The temperature range for refrigerated vaccines is 35-46°F (2°C-8°C).
+Freezer vaccine must be kept between 5°F-(-58°F) [-15°C-(-50°C)].
 Failure to store vaccine at the proper temperature can seriously compromise or destroy vaccine efficacy.